arkime/arkimeweb/_wiki/docker.md

 * snapshot-v5-latest: This tag points to the latest development snapshot, which is built after each commit.
 Use this if you're testing the latest features or bug fixes, if you're contributing to the Arkime project, or you like the thrill of living on the edge.
 This should be stable enough for most users, but it's not recommended for production use.
 * snapshot-v6-latest: This tag points to the latest development snapshot for the upcoming 6.x release.
 Currently not recommended for anyone.

-## Configuring Arkime Docker Containers
+## Configuring Arkime Containers
 {: .subsection }

-You can configure Arkime Docker containers using three primary methods:
+You can configure Arkime containers using three primary methods:

 1. Configuration File:
 * Create a local configuration file.